 Strong coalition leaders show their leadership by paying attention to the health and effective functioning of the coalition.
 They use the Nine Habits to assess all aspects of the coalition and identify ways to improve or enhance the coalition's work.
-They welcome decision making by their members.
+They welcome and encourage decision-making by their members.
 This type of leadership empowers coalition members to do their best.
-Empowered members feel trusted, are interested in making progress on coalition activities and are more likely to hold themselves and others accountable for ensuring progress.
-Coalition structure, reporting, and accountability measures should be in place to allow this level of empowerment.
+Empowered members feel trusted, are interested in making progress on coalition activities, and are more likely to hold themselves and others accountable for ensuring progress.
+Coalition structure, reporting, and accountability measures that are structured around health equity principles should be in place to allow this level of empowerment.

 Effective leadership within a coalition pays attention to all Nine Habits of a successful coalition.
-Leadership should be actively engaged in ongoing assessment, analysis, and problemsolving related to the development, maintenance, and sustainability of the coalition's operations, functioning, and progress.
+Leadership should be actively engaged in ongoing assessment, analysis, and problem-solving related to the development, maintenance, and sustainability of the coalition's operations, functioning, and progress.